Things to Do in Iowa City

 You can also follow these groups on Facebook or Twitter to get information of the events happening in the area.

 Many departments that offer performances (music, dance, theater) publish monthly or semester calendars or brochures with information about scheduled performances.
-Those brochures are available at the respective departmental offices, at the Hub (IMU), and at the Iowa City Public Library.
+Those brochures are available at the respective departmental offices, at the IMU Welcome Center, and at the Iowa City Public Library (ICPL).
 The ICPL's Information Desk maintains the Association List, a compendium of information about clubs and organizations in Iowa City.

 The University of Iowa is known as The Writing University.
 The Iowa Writer’s Workshop was founded in 1936.
 The International Writing Program has also brought over fourteen hundred writers from more than 140 countries since 1967.